-The problem is further complicated by the diversity of India, which is not only linguistic, but also regional, agricultural, cultural, climatic, religious, sociological, and political.
+The problem is complicated by the diversity of India, which is not only linguistic, but also regional, agricultural, cultural, climatic, religious, sociological, and political.
 There is, for example, remarkably good software in the Swaminathan-Pondicherry project, which is useful to local rice farmers in that region.
-But another site in another region in Tamil Nadu must provide very different information to paddy farmers, because in that region, where climate and water availability differ, rice can be planted at any time of the year and harvested continuously throughout the year.
+But another site in another region in Tamil Nadu must provide very different information to paddy farmers, because in that region climate and water availability differ, and rice can be planted at any time of the year and harvested continuously throughout the year.
 That software, in turn, is obviously useless to growers of sugarcane in the same region.
-Similarly, the climatic and agricultural conditions under which sugarcane is grown in Maharashtra differ dramatically from those in other Indian regions.
+Similarly, the climatic and agricultural conditions under which sugarcane is grown in Maharashtra (e.g. the Warana project) differ dramatically from those in other Indian regions (e.g. the Nellikuppam project).
 The needs and interests of predominantly Muslim communities, including what is permitted and what is not permitted, are different from the notions of acceptability and unacceptability in Hindu communities.
-The agriculture of soya farmers in Madhya Pradesh is distinct from that of the needs of coffee growers in Coorg or tea plantations in Dharamsala.
+The agricultural needs of soya farmers in Madhya Pradesh are distinct from that of the needs of coffee growers in Coorg or shrimp farmers on the Andhra coast.
 Examples are legion.